AmyXS/FFmpegAudioDecoderCpp/README.md

 # FFmpegAudioDecoderCpp

 A simple C++ wrapper for FFmpeg v4.1 Audio Decoder.

-This repo intends to serve as an example.
-Please refer to the offical FFmpeg documentation and code examples.
+This repo intends to serve as a code example.
+This code was taken out of another project, where it proved to decode audio files.
+However, this repo isn't being actively maintained.
+Please refer to the offical FFmpeg documentation for more details.

+This code is created based on the FFmpeg code example doc/examples/decode_audio.c, with modifications so that it creates stereo output at specified sample rate, along with additional error messages.

 ## License
 The MIT License